 My Daughter’s Adjustment to College Seemed Perfect

 “Why?” you ask.
-Well, my fellow moms and dads out there, it started to wane because she became obsessed with the fun that all of the other college kids on her Instagram and Snap feeds were having.
+Well, my fellow moms and dads out there started to wane because she became obsessed with the fun that all of the other college kids on her Instagram and Snap feeds were having.

-If my daughter was at a fraternity party where she was thoroughly enjoying herself, it seemed that the kids at Ohio State were at a bigger, better, “funner” party.
+If my daughter was at a fraternity party where she enjoyed herself thoroughly, it seemed that the kids at Ohio State were at a bigger, better, “funner” party.
 While my daughter was hanging out in her dorm room with her friends and feeling happy, Instagram updates showed her best friend hanging with HER new besties in HER dorm room, hashtagging #collegerocks #bestfriends #lovelifehere.

 When my daughter was decked out from head to toe in blue and white, heading to a tailgate and then to the stadium to cheer for her university’s winning football team, the students whose Snap stories she watched made their schools’ football Saturdays look even better than those in the movies.

 Short of eliminating all social media from her daily life (which, I assure you, was not happening), there was no escaping the constant barrage of hundreds of other “happier than happy” college students across the country.
 And unfortunately, she believed everything she saw.

 Every sparkly-eyed, big-toothed grin looked authentic.
 She could practically hear the cheers emanating from other schools’ stadiums.
 The meals looked tastier, the parties looked wilder, the school traditions looked cooler, and the dorms looked nicer.

 And based on these posts — these carefully-crafted and deliberately-arranged snapshots and their clever accompanying captions — my daughter began to question whether she was actually enjoying her college experience or if she might find more joy someplace else.